-All the cases and scenarios were tested during the same day and all of the required data was acquired during the test run.
-The role-play was performed in two phases with a desktop (phase 1) and VR goggles (phase 2).
-The students were divided into groups and played out both clinical scenarios.
+All the cases and scenarios were tested during the same day and required data was acquired during the test run.
+The role-play was performed in two phases, with desktop (phase 1) and VR goggles (phase 2).
+The students were divided into groups and played both clinical scenarios.

-In Phase 1 (desktop version), the six students in one group were located in six separate rooms with their own PC where SL was installed.
-They communicated with each other in the group through their avatars and used the voice chat function in SL.
-The remaining students stayed in the classroom and followed the play either on their laptops through their own avatars or on a big screen connected to a laptop.
+In Phase 1 (desktop version), the students in one group were located in separate rooms (six students in six different rooms) with their own PC where SL was installed and they communicated with the others in the group through their avatars and used the voice chat function in SL.
+The remaining students stayed in the classroom and followed the play on their laptops through their own avatars or on a big screen connected to a laptop.
 After the first group had finished their first role-play, the players and observers switched places.

-In Phase 2, the students in one group were placed in a lab where every student received one PC set up with SL and VR goggles (Oculus Rift development kit versions DK1 and DK2) (Fig. 5).
-In this setting, the students did not use SL's voice chat for communication due to the proximity to each other as well as the fact that using the voice chat would have created feedback.
+In Phase 2, the students in one group were placed in a lab where one PC for each student had been set up with SL and VR goggles (Oculus Rift development kit versions DK1 and DK2) (Fig. 5).
+In this setting, the students did not use SL's voice chat for communication due to the proximity to each other and that using the voice chat would have created feedback.
 Instead, they used their own voice to communicate.
 A microphone was placed on the table to transmit the sound to the classroom where the non-playing group was seated to observe the role-play.

-Figure 5.
-Students use VR goggles to participate in role-play.
+Fig. 5.
+Students participating in role-play using VR goggles.
 They sit at different angles depending on where they are in the virtual environment

-In the beginning of the role-playing session, the students were assigned one of the roles from each scenario and received role cards describing their characters as well as a general case description that included the situation description, preliminary diagnosis, clinical data, and the different scenes in the scenarios (as presented above).
-The students were told to follow the scenes, but at the same time to improvise their role as best as they could by applying their knowledge and previous experience.
+In the beginning of the role-playing session, the students were assigned one of the roles from each scenario and received role cards describing their characters and a general case description including the situation description, preliminary diagnosis, clinical data and the different scenes in the scenarios (as presented above).
+The students were told to follow the scenes but at the same time to improvise their role as best as they could by applying their knowledge and earlier experience.